Organizing Django Apps Inside an apps/ Directory

 from apps.users.forms import ProfileForm

 This can be the most tedious step since imports can be scattered.
-Search across the project.
+Search across the project and change the import paths.

 Step 6: Test Startup